SSWConsulting/SSW.Rules.Content/rules/do-you-use-these-useful-react-hooks/rule.md

 - **State Updates**: A change in state doesn't instantly reflect within the current executing code.
 It determines what `useState` will return in future renders
 - **Initializer Function**: When you pass a function to `useState`, it gets called only during the initialization phase
-- **State Updates with Functions**: When deriving new state values from the previous state, it's better to use an updater function.
+- **State Updates with Functions**: When deriving new state values from the previous state, it's better to use an updater function as an argument of the setter function instead of the new value i.e. `setObj(prev => { key: value ...prev }`.
 This ensures you're working with the most up-to-date state

 Read more about `useState` on the [offical docs](https://react.dev/reference/react/useState)